PersiaML/tutorials/src/benchmark/index.md

 ======

-We perform a series of large-scale training experiments to demonstrate the scalability and speed of Persia on open-source benchmarks as well as production recommendation workflows.
+We perform a series of large-scale training experiments to demonstrate the scalability and speed of PERSIA on open-source benchmarks as well as production recommendation workflows.
 Comparing to SOTA recommender systems, Persia provides significant boost to end-to-end training time, provide high training throughput and scale out well up to trillion-parameter scale models.